mradamlacey/vesync-st-nodejs-web-connector/README.md

 - config
   - default.json -- Keys, IDs, and other instance specific configuration values
-  - smartthings_rsa.pub -- Public key for validating callback from SmartThings
 - lib
     - api
-        - lifx.js -- Methods for communicating to LIFX required by this app
+        - vesync.js -- Methods for communicating to VeSync API required by this app
         - st.js -- Prototype framework to abstract away some endpoint app implementation details, not specific to this app
-    - lifecycle
-        - configuration.js -- CONFIGURATION lifecycle event handling
-        - crud.js -- INSTALL, UPDATE, and UNINSTALL lifecycle event handling
-        - event.js -- EVENT lifecycle handling
-        - oauth.js -- OAUTH lifecycle handling
     - local
         - db.js -- Simple Redis-based store of state data for this application
         - log.js -- Simple wrapper around console.log, not specific to this app